Justine Rakich-Kelly, Executive Director

 Kathryn Phillips, Staff Attorney

 Attorney Phillips handles CLC’s caseload in Hartford Family Court.
 She completed her undergraduate studies at the University of Connecticut and earned her JD from Quinnipiac University School of Law.
 Attorney Phillips graduated with honors concentration certificates in family law and civil advocacy and dispute resolution and is licensed to practice in Connecticut.
 While attending law school, she interned at the Children's Law Center.
 Prior to joining CLC, she practiced family law at a private practice and worked as a clerk and the Caseflow Coordinator for the Judges of the Regional Family Trial Docket in Middletown.

 Jodie Comer Oshana, Staff Attorney

 Attorney Jodie Comer Oshana is returning to CLC, having previously been both a CLC intern and a CLC staff attorney.
 She completed her undergraduate studies at the University of Maine, her Masters in Human Development and Family Studies from the University of Connecticut, and her Juris Doctorate from Quinnipiac University School of Law with an honors concentration certificate in Family and Juvenile Law.
-Attorney Oshana is also a PhD candidate in Human Development and Family Studies at the University of Connecticut and will graduate in December 2017.
+Attorney Oshana recently received her PhD in Human Development and Family Studies at the University of Connecticut.
 She is an experienced family law attorney and has practiced previously at CLC and at a private law firm with her practice focusing in family law.
 She also has an extensive background in child development and family studies.
 In addition to her work at CLC, Attorney Oshana has been teaching courses at the University of Connecticut since 2008.

 Nicole Silva, Staff Social Worker